 When it comes to the physical side of meth use, some users may find that it doesn’t really do much to the body.
 Others, however, will find that it’s devastating.

 First of all, meth damages the brain.

-Long term effects can include heart disease, depression, anxiety, poor eyesight, depression, impotence, cirrhosis of the liver, and even death.
+Long-term effects can include heart disease, depression, and anxiety.
+On top of that are poor eyesight, depression, impotence, cirrhosis of the liver, and even death.
 So, there is a good chance that using meth is going to destroy your body over time.

 Secondly, meth has been known to cause serious psychological problems as well.
 Short term effects include but are limited to, having no desire to have sex, anger, frequent binges, and even suicide.

-What are the long-term effects of meth use?
+What are the long-term effects of methamphetamine use?

-Long term effects can include but are not limited to, learning problems, low self-esteem, sexual dysfunction, and just about every single thing that can be talked about as a psychological problem.
+Long term effects can include but are not limited to, learning problems, low self-esteem, and sexual dysfunction.
 In short, when it comes to the physical side of methamphetamine use, it’s something that will be detrimental to your body long term.

-There are a few reasons why meth will affect your physical side, but the most common reason is that it will cause you to become physically dependent on it.
-Once you get hooked on it, it will continue to damage your body over time, so you will need to have a better understanding of what meth does to your body before you decide to use it.
+There are a few reasons why meth will affect your physical side.
+The most common reason is that it will cause you to become physically dependent on it.
+Once you get hooked on it, it will continue to damage your body over time.
+So, you will need to have a better understanding of what meth does to your body before you decide to use it.

 When you become physically dependent on something, the first thing that you’ll notice is that your tolerance grows, which means that you need to use more of it to get the same effect as when you first started.
 You will also become addicted, which means that you will need to have a stronger dose to get the same effect that you had when you first started.